 Provide a painted buffer between the parking lane and cycle lane, so that people avoid cycling in the dangerous ‘dooring’ zone, where they are at risk of being hit by opening car doors.
 If extra space is available, a secondary painted buffer could be marked between the cycle lane and the general traffic lane, but this is not to be prioritised over the dooring zone buffer.

 Contra-flow cycle lanes

-Contra-flow cycle lanes allow cycling against the legal direction of travel in a one-way street.
-They have the same features as traditional cycle lanes and can be implemented within the current rules, using local bylaws, assuming they are located so that cyclists ride in the normal position on the left side of the road (ie people on bikes and motorists pass each other to the right).
+Contra-flow cycle lanes allow cycling against the normal direction of travel in an otherwise one-way street.
+They have the same features as traditional cycle lanes and can be implemented within the current rules, using local bylaws, assuming they are located so that cyclists ride in the normal position on the left side of the road.

 Contra-flow lanes contribute to the network permeability for cycling, giving cyclists advantages over motorists and enabling them to avoid other routes that are less direct or less safe.

 In low-volume streets, it may not be necessary to remove parking from the driver’s right side of the road.

 Other road users, including pedestrians, may not expect people to be cycling in the opposite direction to other traffic.
 On major roads, contra-flow lanes preclude parking on the cyclist’s side of the road.

 Contra-flow lanes could be created from existing two-way streets.
 However this would introduce network disadvantages for existing motor traffic.